Anorexia Factsheet (for Schools)

 - act withdrawn, depressed, or anxious around classmates

-- miss class time and assignments due to complications associated with anorexia
+- miss class time and assignments due to medical appointments

 What Teachers Can Do

 Early detection is the best way to successfully treat eating disorders such as anorexia.
-If you know or suspect that a student has anorexia, it is important to refer him or her for assistance.
+If you know or suspect that a student has anorexia, it is important to refer them for assistance.
 The school counselor or school nurse can help.

 In your classroom, maintain an atmosphere that promotes health and wellness without focusing on weight.
 Demonstrating healthy attitudes about food, exercise, and body image can help set a good example for your students.